Share

 Avoiding Scams

 Unfortunately, there are plenty of scams out there when it comes to debt relief.
 To protect yourself, be wary of any company that promises to erase your debt completely or asks for upfront fees before providing any services.
 These are major red flags.
 Always check the company's credentials and look for any complaints filed against them with the Better Business Bureau.
 Remember, if something sounds too good to be true, it probably is.
+Always do your homework on the company you're working with to make sure they are legitimate and will have your best interests in mind.

 Alternatives to Debt Relief